andrewsalinas09/Hindsight/docs/scope-control.md

 - Test framework internals (`pytest`, `unittest`, `_pytest`)
 - Common dependencies of the above

 The default list is conservative — it excludes things almost everyone wants excluded.

-Users who want to record into these libraries can override per-call (`exclude=[]` to get nothing excluded) or in the config file. (`exclude=[defaults, numpyv2]` means the defaults and numpyv2 get excluded)
+The defaults are referenced by the special token `defaults` in any exclude list.
+This makes the relationship explicit:

+- `exclude=[]` means no exclusions at all, including dropping the defaults.
+Record everything.
+- `exclude=[defaults]` means use only the default exclusions.
+Same as not specifying `exclude` at all.
+- `exclude=[defaults, "myapp.helpers.*"]` means use the defaults plus an additional pattern.
+- `exclude=["myapp.helpers.*"]` means use only the user's pattern, dropping the defaults entirely.

+The token form removes the ambiguity of "does an empty list mean nothing-excluded or just-the-defaults."
+The user states their intent explicitly.
+Most users will write `exclude=[defaults, ...]` when they want to extend the defaults, which is the common case.

 The default list is shipped as a TOML file inside the package and is the source of truth.
 It will evolve as we learn what users actually want.
 Users can see what's currently in it via `hindsight defaults --show`.